-The RCRA permit for affected TSDFs will be revised to incorporate the applicable requirements of 40 CFR Part 264, Subparts AA, BB and CC whenever the permit is reopened, subject to renewal, or when a TSDF owner or operator submits a Class 3 modification request pertaining to an existing unit or addition of a new unit subject to the Subpart AA, BB, or CC requirements.
+The RCRA permit for affected TSDFs will be revised to incorporate the applicable requirements of 40 CFR Part 264, Subparts AA, BB and CC whenever the permit is reopened or subject to renewal, or when a TSDF owner or operator submits a Class 3 modification request pertaining to an existing unit or addition of a new unit subject to the Subpart AA, BB, or CC requirements.
 Interim status TSDFs which have submitted Part B applications to the U.S. EPA, but have not received a draft permit as of December 5, 1996, are required to modify the Part B application to incorporate the applicable requirements of 40 CFR Part 264, Subparts AA, BB, and CC prior to the draft being issued by the U.S. EPA.
 If the TSDF has received a draft permit as of December 5, 1996, the applicable requirements of 40 CFR Part 264 Subparts AA, BB, and CC must be incorporated into the final permit determination.
 The U.S. EPA Regional Administrator will establish, on a case-by-case basis, the deadline for submittal of the revised Part B permit application.

-4.1 Permit Content - General Development of the permit application is critical to receipt of a permit that is acceptable to the facility.
+4.1 Permit Content - General

+Development of the permit application is critical to receipt of a permit that is acceptable to the facility.
 It must be remembered that the permit application is the primary source of information for the permitting authority to use in preparing the permit.
 Although the regulations specify the minimum information that is required to be included in the permit application, the applicant may want to consider including additional optional information.
 In this manner the permitting authority will have all the information necessary for the development of complete, accurate and acceptable permit terms and conditions.
 Please contact your U.S. EPA or State permit writer for a permit writers checklist or for permit writing guidance.

-Examples of additional information that an owner or operator may want to submit with an application that addresses a fixed roof tank equipped with an internal floating roof include:
+Examples of additional information that an owner or operator may want to submit with an application that addresses a tank located inside an enclosure system vented to an enclosed combustion device include:

-- Description of the monitoring device used to continuously record temperature. - Description of operating procedures (i.e., how the closure device will be kept closed except during periods of routine maintenance or inspections).

-- Description of schedules and procedures for tank inspections, including example log forms. - Description of the procedures followed in attempting to repair a defect. - Description of the procedures used to transfer waste. - Documentation to demonstrate that the fixed roof and its closure device are designed to form a continuous barrier over the entire surface area of the hazardous waste. - Documentation that the fixed roof and its closure device are made of suitable materials that will minimize exposure of the hazardous waste to the atmosphere.
+- Description of the monitoring device used to continuously record temperature. - Description of operating procedures (i.e., how the closure device will be kept closed except during periods of routine maintenance or inspections). - Description of schedules and procedures for tank inspections, including example log forms. - Description of the procedures followed in attempting to repair a defect. - Description of the procedures used to transfer waste. - Documentation to demonstrate that the enclosure meets the criteria found in Procedure T. - Documentation that the tank and its closure device are made of suitable materials that will minimize exposure of the hazardous waste to the atmosphere.